Morgan Freeman: 1964–1988: Early work and rise to prominence

 In 1980, he had a small role as Walter in the drama Brubaker, which starred Robert Redford as a prison warden.
 Freeman next appeared in the television film, Attica (1980), which is about the 1971 Attica Prison riot and its aftermath.
-A year later, he starred in Peter Yates' Eyewitness with co-stars William Hurt and Sigourney Weaver.
+A year later he had a lead role in Peter Yates' Eyewitness with co-stars William Hurt and Sigourney Weaver.
 From 1982 to 1984, Freeman was a cast member of the soap opera Another World, playing architect Roy Bingham.
-After several small roles in dramas, he starred in Marie (1985), a film adaptation of Marie: A True Story by Peter Maas, in which he portrayed Charles Traughber, and also appeared in the miniseries The Atlanta Child Murders.
+After several small roles in dramas, he starred in Marie (1985), a film adaptation of Marie: A True Story by Peter Maas; he portrayed Charles Traughber.
+He also appeared in the miniseries The Atlanta Child Murders.
 Freeman also had a small role in the drama That Was Then...
 This Is Now, based on the novel of the same name by S. E. Hinton.
 In the mid-1980s, he began accepting prominent supporting roles in feature films, earning him a reputation for depicting wise, fatherly characters.